Energy in Poland: Biomass and waste

 As of 2015 Biomass and waste was the largest source of renewable energy in Poland providing an estimated 8.9% of total primary energy supply (TPES) in that year and an estimated 6.1% of electricity generation.
 In 2019 there were 1,142 MW installed capacity power.

 Solid biomass is the most important source by volume, providing fuel for heat and power plants or consumed directly for industrial or household heat requirements.
 Biogasses are also used in heat and power plants as well whilst waste is mainly used as a fuel in industry.
 In 2014 0.7 Mtoe of biofuels were used in transport, 81% as biodiesel and 19% as biogasoline, making up 5% of the total energy consumption in the transport sector in 2014.

 Wind power

-Wind power is estimated to have provided 6.6% of total electricity generation in 2015.
-The total wind power grid-connected capacity in Poland was 8,255.9 MW as of 31 December 2022.

-The Polish NREAP plan is targeting 6,700 MW of wind power by 2020 whilst EWEA's 2009 forecast suggests a higher wind capacity of 10–12 GW is possible.

-The total capacity in Poland was 6,293.9 MW as of 1 October 2020.
-The Polish government had plans to reach 2,000 MW in wind power capacity and a 2.3% share of wind generation in domestic energy consumption by 2010.
-By the end of 2010, the capacity stood at 1,107 MW.
-If Poland had the same wind power density as Denmark, there would have been 23 GW of wind power by the end of 2008.
+As of December 31, 2023, Poland had a total of 9,428.3 MW in wind power grid-connected capacity.
+Poland's 2040 energy plan (PEP2040) forecasts that the country will install up to 20 GW of land-based grid-connected wind power.

+However, a report from April 2024 highlights that Poland's integration of wind power into the national grid has encountered significant challenges.
+Despite ambitious plans for expansion, the practical implementation faces operational difficulties.
+For instance, due to favorable weather conditions leading to an electricity oversupply, wind farms with a capacity of about 1.9 gigawatts had to be shut down on a specific Sunday.
+This curtailment was part of a broader adjustment affecting 4.5 gigawatts of renewable energy, necessitated by low demand at the time, even though renewables were supplying over half of the national power demand, which stood at 17.7 gigawatts.
+This incident underscores the complex challenges of managing intermittent energy sources within a grid that still relies significantly on coal.
+With a current installed capacity of 10.1 gigawatts, Poland continues to navigate the intricacies of integrating a growing share of renewable energy into its power infrastructure.